 With huge size comes a huge appetite.
-Moose are browsers and will casually devour 73 pounds a day in the summer and 34 pounds in the winter.
-They eat an assortment of shrubs, woody plants, and aquatic vegetation; in the winter, their diet is more restricted, so they eat the buds of plants.
+Moose are browsers and will casually devour 73 pounds of food a day in the summer and 34 pounds in the winter.
+They eat an assortment of shrubs, woody plants, and aquatic vegetation; in the winter, their diet is more restricted, so they’ll eat the buds of plants as well.

-3. Organisms of all sizes pose a threat to moose.
+3. Organisms of all sizes pose threats to moose.

 Moose also have a much smaller menace to worry about: parasites.
 Brain worm (Parelaphostrongylus tenuis) is a parasite contracted from eating snails.
-The infectious larvae migrate to the moose's brain and cause neurological damage.
-"It’s interesting thinking of something as big as a human hair killing a 1200 pound moose, but they do," Carstensen says.
+The infectious larvae migrate to the moose’s brain and cause neurological damage.
+“It’s interesting thinking of something as big as a human hair killing a 1200 pound moose, but they do,” Carstensen told Mental Floss in 2014.

 Another tiny nuisance is the winter tick.
-Tick infestations depend on the weather and habitat: Harsh winters mean less ticks the following year; when ticks fall off animals to complete their cycle and there's still snow on the ground, they die.
+Tick infestations depend on the weather and habitat: Harsh winters mean fewer ticks the following year.
+When ticks fall off animals to complete their cycle and there’s still snow on the ground, they die.
 So hard, long winters are great news for moose.

 When fighting off predators, the antlers, or paddles, don’t come into play as much as you would think; a moose’s first line of defense is its sharp hooves, which are capable of mortally wounding a wolf or bear.